Stella & Uhuru to Mweka

 And Neil and Catherine with the tricolour.

-I got in my tent at around 4 am.
+When I returned to camp, I got in my tent at around 4 am and waited for the others to return.
 John came to check on me an hour later, when my oxygen was at 83 (95 is normal).
 But breathing brings your oxygen back up.
 The flapping tent was so loud that sleep was not an option.
 The rest of the hikers came down around 9:30 a.m.
+Shortly before they arrived, the chef Solomon and his helper Hamissa brought me tea and a bowl of sugar to my tent.
+Absolute heaven.
+I was able to eat half an energy bar with my tea and it was lovely to have some warmth and nourishment.

 I don't mind not summiting for various reasons.
 I don't think "bagging summits" is why I hike.
-I enjoy the beauty of being in nature and the physical challenge of long distances more than reaching high elevations (something I'm clearly not cut out for).
+I enjoy the beauty of being in nature and the physical challenge of hiking long distances that attain the reward of remote, beautiful areas.
 The other hikers described carnage at the top.
 Vomiting, diarrhea, sobbing.
 Some of them had wanted to turn back but were willed on by the others.
-The theme in their experience was suffering, something I'm not that excited about.
+The theme in their experience was suffering, something I'm not that keen on.
 These hikers have been in the Himalayas, Alps, Dolomites and they said this was the hardest thing they've ever done.

-Below is Ciaran, one of many reasons I enjoyed the hike despite the physical distress.
+Below is Ciaran, one of many reasons I enjoyed the hike despite the altitude sickness.
+I think this photo is from an earlier day but I'm just popping things in any old way now.

 Our poor hikers got only a half hour rest before hiking two hours down to a lunch spot then two more hours to our final camp, Mweka.
 The terrain was rocky, very easy to turn an ankle when the hikers were so tired, but everyone made it.